Louibens/PP4_FreeFurnitureHub/README.md

 -   ### F14 DELETE FUNCTION

-    - If a user is logged in and has created a furniture post, they can delete it by clicking the edit button on the specific item detail page.
+    - If a user is logged in and has created a furniture post, they can delete it by clicking the delete button on the specific item detail page.
     - The user will be asked to verify if they are sure they want to delete and then will see a success message when the action is complete.

 ![Items](documentation/images/delete_success.png)